DPDK/dpdk/doc/guides/prog_guide/extend_intel_dpdk.rst

     ${RTE_SDK}/doc/rst/test_report/autotests directory.
 This script must be updated also.
     If libfoo is in a new test family, the links in ${RTE_SDK}/doc/rst/test_report/test_report.rst must be updated.

-*   Build the Intel® DPDK with the updated test application (we only show a specific target here):
+*   Build the DPDK with the updated test application (we only show a specific target here):

     .. code-block:: console